In Italy this bread used to go by the name of Pane Cafone, or rough bread.

 Add salt and mix again.
 Now using one hand in four to five kneads, mix your dough, to combine the ingredients.
 I know I say no knead, but four or five turns of the dough doesn't count in my opinion as kneading.
 Your mixture will look and feel quite sticky.
 Cover the bowl with plastic wrap and let it prove for 10-14 hours, or until it’s grown three times bigger and looks bubbly.

-Dust your cooking bench (or I like to use a timber chopping board big enough to fit the dough on) and your hands with flour and try to shape the sticky mix into a ball.
+Place baking paper on your kitchen bench, dust your your hands with flour and take the dough out of the bowl and place on baking paper and try to shape the sticky mix into a ball.
 Dust the top of the dough generously with semolina flour.
 Let it rest for 1 1/2 hours, wrapped loosely in a kitchen towel.